pardonmycode/Abap-Action-Chain/Readme.md

 git clone https://github.com/pardonmycode/Abap-Action-Chain

+### Step 1
 In Eclipse:
 >	Go to File -> New -> Other -> Plug-in Project

 >	In the Plug-in creation menu:
+>   Project name: AbapPluginName
 >		uncheck "Use default location"
 >		and set the Location to the "git clone"-Path and Finish.

+### Step 2
+In Eclipse:
+>
+> Create new empty Feature Project
+> go to feature.xml under the Tab "Included Plug-ins" and
+> include your newly created Plug-in Project "AbapPluginName" in the Feature Project

-> go to pulgin.xml and click in upper right corner "Export deployable Plug-ins.."
+> click in upper right corner "Export deployable Plug-ins.."
-> Now you should have a jar-File,
+> Now you should have a jar-Files( content.jar, artifacts.jar etc..),
-> that can be install via Help->Install New Software -> Add -> Archive
+> this location can be install via Help->Install New Software -> Add -> Local